nirajno1/device-allocation/README.md

     "deviceId":"1",
     "userId":"5"
 }
-respose: Success or Fail
+response: Success or Fail

-To check device and user data, please use H2 console, which is accessable at http://localhost:9090/h2/ pleae input jdbc:h2:file:./device-db as JDBC URL.
+To check device and user data, please use H2 console, which is accessable at http://localhost:9090/h2/ please input jdbc:h2:file:./device-db as JDBC URL.
 User name = sa and password blank